-Knocking out a tooth in an accident, cracking a molar on some hard food, or experiencing a sudden, unexplained toothache: All of these can be considered a dental emergency, requiring quick, professional diagnosis and treatment.
-Sometimes, however, it’s difficult to know whether you, or someone else, is experiencing a real emergency.
-This resource guide can help you understand whether you have a need for emergency dentistry, and what you need to do if you experience dental trauma.
+Knocking out a tooth in an accident, cracking a molar on some hard food, or experiencing a sudden, unexplained toothache can lead to a dental emergency, which requires quick, professional diagnosis and treatment.
+Keep reading to learn more about emergency dental care and what you need to do if you experience dental trauma.

 What is a Dental Emergency?

-Not all dental conditions qualify as emergencies, as they do not require immediate care.
-Broken crowns, lost fillings, a mild toothache, or a lost or broken dental appliance (such as a mouthguard or retainer) can be aggravating, but are not real emergencies.
-They will eventually require care, so you should still call your dentist, but you will likely not need an emergency appointment.
+In general, you don’t require emergency dental care unless you need immediate care.
+Broken crowns, lost fillings, a mild toothache, or a lost or broken dental appliance (such as a mouthguard or retainer) can be aggravating, but are not cause for an immediate dental visit.
+While these dental issues will require care, you can wait to schedule a regular appointment with your dentist.

-Emergencies typically involve severe pain, uncontrolled bleeding, or a tooth that is at risk.
-A tooth that is at risk has been knocked out, severely loosened, broken, or cracked.
+Emergencies typically involve severe pain, uncontrolled bleeding, or a tooth that has been knocked out, severely loosened, broken, or cracked.
 In the event of a dental emergency, it is important to seek professional care without delay to improve your chances of saving your tooth.
 The following seven symptoms are indications of a dental emergency:

 What Do I Do if I Believe I Need Emergency Dental Care?